rambihari/React-Redux-Source-Code/README.md

 # Build react-redux-SourceCode

-From the root directory, run npm run build in the command line Open http://localhost:3000 in your browser, and voilà.
+From the root directory, run command npm run build in the command line Open http://localhost:3000 in your browser, and voilà.

 # Development